 Derived from volcanic rock, perlite is a natural, lightweight, inert and fireproof rock making it a rock of choice for a wide variety of end uses from cosmetics to construction.

 Perlite is a naturally occurring volcanic rock formed from siliceous lava or ash.
 Due to rapid cooling, the lava or ash solidifies into a glass-like rock.
-Over tens of thousands of years, surface and ground water infiltrates the rock and becomes trapped in the glass structure.
+Over tens of thousands of years, surface and groundwater infiltrates the rock and become trapped in the glass structure.
 When heated at temperatures from 750 to 1,250°C, perlite expands from four to twenty times its original volume, popping just like popcorn to create countless tiny bubbles.
-The bubbles created during the heating process account for exceptional physical properties such as low thermal conductivity in perlite and the amazing light weight of expended perlite.
+The bubbles created during the heating process account for exceptional physical properties such as low thermal conductivity in perlite and the amazing lightweight of expanded perlite.